umd-mith/sg-data/data/intro/clean/introduction.md

     by the Bodleian until January 1995).
 MWS would paginate her notebook as she went along, ordinarily at the top outside corner of the page.
-The uncanceled text on the first surviving leaf of Notebook B (pages 62/63, the "62" conjectural—see transcription page 343 in this edition) follows directly from the text on the slip of paper (Dep. c.
-534/1, folio 18) that links Notebooks A and B. This first surviving page 62 may have in fact been the first page of the Draft in Notebook B, but the two missing leaves in the first Quire (see Quiring Charts below) allow for an alternate hypothesis that the original and now missing pages [58-61] actually started Notebook B. If that were the case, then the rewrite inserts "X" and "Y" (which begin with a page "57") would have been rewrites of what would have been the last page [57] used in Notebook A (a verso consistent with page 21, the last surviving verso of Notebook A's original sequence) together with the first pages [58-61] of Notebook
+The uncanceled text on the first surviving leaf of Notebook B (pages 62/63, the "62" conjectural---see transcription page 343 in this edition) follows directly from the text on the slip of paper (Dep. c.
+534/1, folio 18) that links Notebooks A and B. This first surviving page 62 may have in fact been the first page of the Draft in Notebook B, but the two missing leaves in the first Quire (see Quiring Charts below) allow for an alternate hypothesis that the original and now missing pages [58--61] actually started Notebook B. If that were the case, then the rewrite inserts "X" and "Y" (which begin with a page "57") would have been rewrites of what would have been the last page [57] used in Notebook A (a verso consistent with page 21, the last surviving verso of Notebook A's original sequence) together with the first pages [58--61] of Notebook
-    B. Yet another hypothesis (but a less likely one because of the existence of the six light-blue leaves that were still available in Notebook A, possibly as late as April 1817, to be used for inserts "X" and " Y") is that a substantial portion of the original and now missing pages [22-61] were actually drafted in Notebook B, in effect requiring that MWS used one or possibly two preliminary (now missing) quires of Notebook B for her Draft after the last surviving page 21 of Notebook A.
+    B. Yet another hypothesis (but a less likely one because of the existence of the six light-blue leaves that were still available in Notebook A, possibly as late as April 1817, to be used for inserts "X" and " Y") is that a substantial portion of the original and now missing pages [22--61] were actually drafted in Notebook B, in effect requiring that MWS used one or possibly two preliminary (now missing) quires of Notebook B for her Draft after the last surviving page 21 of Notebook A.
     Of course, all of these scenarios recreating the process of composition